 The others have their issues as well; I don't mean to minimize them here.
 Lomper's desperation leads him to attempt suicide; and his mother passes, only adding to his woes.
 Barrington, though he's nicknamed "Horse," apparently wants to increase his legend, but is having trouble with a newly acquired penis pump.
 We don't learn too much about Guy; but you get the sense that though still young, he's ready to give up completely.

 Desperate times call for desperate measures, be it doing a striptease or revolting against an unjust, corrupt, and destructive system.
-One wonders what happened next with these fine men after the curtain fell and they got dressed and went home.
+One wonders what happened next with these fine men after the curtain drops and they get dressed and go home.
 They got their money, sure.
 But hardly a treasure chest's worth, hardly rent or a mortgage payment.
 Gaz got a payment for child support in time; but what about next month, and the month after that, or the ones after that?

 In the late 1990s, few people bothered thinking that the system itself was wrong and should be changed no matter what the cost.
 Thankfully, today, more and more are waking up to the reality that if they want their children to have lives that aren't brutal, violent, short, and starving, the system--capitalism--must die.
 There are stirrings.
 For that reason, I'd not be averse to seeing a remake of The Full Monty.
 I'd like to think a modern-day Gaz wouldn't just get his mates to do a striptease for desperately needed cash, but would become a world-class agitator for change.